gravitational/teleport/docs/README.md

 ## Introduction

-Gravitational Teleport is a tool for remotely accessing isolated clusters of Linux servers via SSH or HTTPS.
+Gravitational Teleport ("Teleport") is a tool for remotely accessing isolated clusters of Linux servers via SSH or HTTPS.
 Unlike traditional key-based access, Teleport enables teams to easily adopt the following practices: